 Now, when you add a new Story, your Public audience will be able to see your ten-second videos instead of just your friends.

-You can always turn the public viewing on and off to keep things private or broadcast something that you would want your followers to know.
+You can always turn the public viewing on and off to keep things private or broadcast something that you would want your followers to see.

 Your account’s quick response (QR) code, is the barcode that will let people connect easily with you via a product page, a physical product, or a digital location.
 In recent years, this QR code has become a large part of consumer advertising.
 So there’s no reason your art career can’t take part in that kind of promotion as well.

 You can take screenshots of your Snapchat QR code and promote it across your other social media accounts.
-That way, your followers on Instagram or Twitter or Facebook can be notified of your new developments and reach you in a different platform.
+That way, your followers on Instagram, Twitter, or Facebook can be notified of your new developments and reach you on different platforms.
 And if you have a website, you can promote it there too.

 Content is the meat of any social media campaign nowadays—especially for artists looking to promote their work.
 People are interested in products and services, but they love hearing about artists’ stories and the processes too.
 So how do you leverage your content to serve exactly what your target audiences want?

 Here are 5 ways to do just that: